MicrosoftLearning/mslearn-ai-studio/Instructions/05-Finetune-model.md

     - **Task parameters**: *Keep the default settings*
 1. Fine-tuning will start and may take some time to complete.

-> **Note**: Fine-tuning and deployment can take some time, so you may need to check back periodically.
+> **Note**: Fine-tuning and deployment can take a significant amount of time (30 minutes or longer), so you may need to check back periodically.
 You can already continue with the next step while you wait.

 ## Chat with a base model